Altinum: The port and the canals

-The networks of ditches and canals discovered to the northwest, southwest and south of Altinum, the canals in the town and the canals which connected the town to the lagoon show that Altinum needed to both connect its port to the lagoon and to create a hydraulic system to manage the delicate hydraulic and environmental setting of the marshy area it was in.
+The networks of ditches and canals discovered to the northwest, southwest and south of Altinum, the canals in the town, and the canals which connected the town to the lagoon show that Altinum needed to both connect its port to the lagoon and to create a hydraulic system to manage the delicate hydraulic and environmental setting of the marshy area it was in.
 This shaped the geomorphology of the town.
 Vitruvius gave some indication of the management needs in marshy areas, including Altinum, and Strabo indicated that the town had a system of canals (see above).
-Altinum was successful in managing its often waterlogged marshy environment.
+Altinum was successful in managing its often waterlogged, marshy environment.

 Altinum was crossed in the middle by a west–east main canal.
-An oblong semi-circular canal marked the northern limit of the central part of the town and a southern one marked the southern limit.
+An oblong, semi-circular canal marked the northern limit of the central part of the town, and a southern one marked the southern limit.
 These three canals reached the River Zero, to the west of the town.
-The Siloncello canal, which still exists, run in a northeast–southwest oblique straight line form the River Sile.
-It came close to the north-eastern edge of the town.
+The Siloncello canal, which still exists, runs in a northeast–southwest oblique straight line from the River Sile.
+It came close to the northeastern edge of the town.
 A southward extension of this canal was connected to the three mentioned canals.
-It continued to south of the town and reached the Santa Maria canal, which still exists and runs south of the town from the River Dese to the lagoon at the Palude di Cona marsh and thus connected the port, which was to the east of the extension canal, to the lagoon.
+It continued south of the town and reached the Santa Maria canal, which still exists and runs south of the town from the River Dese to the lagoon at the Palude di Cona marsh and thus connected the port, which was to the east of the extension canal, to the lagoon.
 The Siloncello canal turns east at a right angle just before the town and then south, reaching the Palude di Cona slightly further east.
-Thus, the port could be reached through the Siloncello form the east and the Santa Maria form the west.
+Thus, the port could be reached through the Siloncello from the east and the Santa Maria from the west.